minercreepmc/product-catalog/docs/domain-models/README.md

 - **CategoryDescription**: A brief description of the category.
 - **CategoryPath**: A list of category IDs representing the hierarchical path of the category.

+### Reviewer

+The Reviewer aggregate is responsible for reviewing and approving or rejecting products before they are published in the catalog.
+This process ensures the quality and appropriateness of the items listed.

+#### Entities

+- **Reviewer** (Aggregate Root): Represents a single reviewer who can approve or reject products in the catalog.
+Contains the reviewer's attributes and references to other associated entities and value objects.

+#### Value Objects

+- **ReviewerId**: A unique identifier for a reviewer.
+- **ReviewerName**: The name of the reviewer.
+- **ReviewerEmail**: The email address of the reviewer.

+## Domain Services

+### Product Approval Process

+This domain service manages the product approval process.
+It works with the Product and Reviewer aggregates to handle the submission, approval, and rejection of products in the catalog.

+#### Methods

+- **submitProductForApproval(product: Product, reviewer: Reviewer)**: Submit a product for approval by a reviewer.
+- **approveProduct(product: Product, reviewer: Reviewer)**: Approve a submitted product.
+- **rejectProduct(product: Product, reviewer: Reviewer, reason: string)**: Reject a submitted product, providing a reason for the rejection.

 ## Common Value Objects

 ### Money